uw-ssec/osp-nce/README.md

   - Query execution (`query_from_string`, `query_from_file`)
   - Parameterized queries

+## Next Steps

+This is an ongoing project.
+To see the roadmap for continued development, please see the [Issues](https://github.com/uw-ssec/osp-nce/issues) section of this project.

 ## [Reference]: ERM Shorthand

 Throughout our codebase, we refer to items that appear on the extension review matrix (ERM).
 These are verbose, so we usually abbreviate them.
 The table below specifies abbreviations.